BaderLab/saber/README.md

      --header 'content-type: application/json' \
      --data '{"text": "The phosphorylation of Hdm2 by MK2 promotes the ubiquitination of p53."}'
 ```

+> Currently, the pre-trained 'CRAFT' model in the `pretrained_models/` folder powers the web-service.

 #### Juypter notebooks